bangaloresolutionshub/essbase/Lab14/LabGuide14.md

       ![](./images/image14_77.png "")

       b.
-Select Scripts tab, and then Rules.
+Select the Scripts tab, and then Rules.
 The Rules editor is displayed, showing currently defined rules.
       c.
 Click Create and select Data Load to define the load data rule.

       ![](./images/image14_78.png "")